Property Tips by Chartered Surveyors from the Haynes House Manual series

-The time-honoured way of selling residential property is to put it in the hands of a local estate agent.
+The time-honoured way for selling houses and flats is to instruct a local estate agent.

 The law says…